 It’s left a trail of graft and slime,

 It don’t prohibit worth a dime,

 It’s filled our land with vice and crime.

 Nevertheless, we’re for it.”

 States were empowered to create constitutional conventions to consider ratifying Repeal.
 North Carolinians voted against calling such a convention.
 They did so by a landslide vote of 293,484 to 120,190.
 Nationally, the popular vote on Repeal was in the opposite direction.
 Seventy-four percent favored Repeal.
-Only 30% opposed it.
-North Carolina has never ratified Repeal.
+However, North Carolina has never ratified Repeal.

 In North Carolina, distilled spirits are only available in ABC government monopoly stores.
 Even now, some counties don’t have such a store.
 Prohibition for distilled spirits continues in them, just as before Repeal in 1933.

 North Carolina still operates under the strong influence of prohibition-era attitudes.
-It’s seen in its dry counties.
+We see this in its dry counties.
 In its Blue laws restricting the Sunday sales of alcohol.
-It’s seen in its artificially high alcohol prices.
+In its artificially high alcohol prices.
 And in the poor selection and service in its government monopoly ABC liquor stores.